-All students must successfully complete one 3-credit Chinese language subject as stipulated by the University (Table 4).
+All students must successfully complete one 3-credit Chinese language subject as stipulated by the University (Table 3).
 These subjects are designed to suit students' different levels of Chinese language proficiency at entry, as determined by their HKDSE score or the Chinese Language Centre (CLC) entry assessment (when no HKDSE score is available).
-Students who are weaker in Chinese at entry (with HKDSE sub-scores of Level 2) will be required to take one or two extra credit-bearing Chinese Language Enhancement subject(s) offered by CLC, in their area(s) of weaknesses, as a prerequisite for taking the Chinese LCR subject.
-Students can opt to take additional Chinese LCR subjects (Table 7) in their free electives.
+Students can opt to take additional Chinese LCR subjects (Table 5) in their free electives.

-Students who are non-Chinese speakers (NCS), or whose Chinese standards are at junior secondary level or below, are also required to meet the LCR-Chinese requirements by taking subjects specially designed to suit their language background and entry standard as shown in Table 6.
+Students who are non-Chinese speakers (NCS), or whose Chinese standards are at junior secondary level or below, are also required to meet the LCR-Chinese requirements by taking subjects specially designed to suit their language background and entry standard as shown in Table 4.

-Students who can demonstrate that have achieved a level beyond that of the course "Advanced Communication Skills in Chinese" as listed in Table 4 (based on an assessment by CLC) may apply for subject exemption or credit transfer of the LCR subject concerned.
+Students who can demonstrate that they have achieved a level beyond that of the course "Advanced Communication Skills in Chinese" as listed in Table 3 (based on an assessment by CLC) may apply for subject exemption or credit transfer of the LCR subject concerned.